kbase/project_guides/Acknowledgment_guidelines.md

 # Acknowledging KBase support

+## Formal statements for acknowledgment and process

+When writing a paper that cites KBase in any way, you should acknowledge KBase funding as follows: “This work supported by the Office of Science, Office of Biological and Environmental Research, of the US Department of Energy under Contract DE-AC02-06CH1135, as part of the DOE Systems Biology Knowledgebase.”

+Cite KBase as: DOE Systems Biology Knowledgebase (KBase), http://kbase.us

+Email your publication to pr-approval@kbase.us for review prior to submitting for publication.
+We will get back to you within two days.
+If you need quicker turnaround, let us know and we’ll try to accommodate.

+## Guidelines

 The following guidelines should be considered when producing materials about other work that may have used KBase resources.
 This includes peer-reviewed publications submitted to journals, conference presentations (peer-reviewed or not), websites, etc. When in doubt, please contact [FIXME: who?] for further guidance.

-The following general guidelines should be considered:

 1. If you are planning a publication that acknowledges KBase funding (not just help or collaboration) please inform project leadership of the topic, the resources being spent, and the proposed author list.